Minotgeogry/Law_web_open_source_crawl_python/README.md

-Using python to crawl Chinese law web open source datas, with requests model, saving datas by MySQL or file.
+Using python to crawl Chinese law web open source data, with requests model, saving datas by MySQL or file.